GentlemansKiller/old-world-tasks-info/electronics.md

 	* Com Truise - Silicon Tare (black 8 track)
 	* Com Truise - Wave 1 (green 8 track case)
 	* Com Truise - Cyanide Sisters (White 8 track)
+	* Jeff Lynne ELO - Alone in the Universe
+* 8 track mixes to make:
+	* Can make them with custom artwork labels
+	* Debussy Favorites (artwork will have a beautiful impressionist painting on the front, and his portrait on the back with the track listing)
 * Other/Resources (links, books, etc):
 	* [Barry's 8 Track Repair (decent site, more infor on players themselves, and repair services)](http://www.barrys8trackrepair.com)
 	* [My go-to site](https://sites.google.com/site/8trackrepair/getting-started)